carterjfulcher/carterjfulcher.github.io/_posts/2022-03-05-rpc-for-distributed-systems.markdown

 high performance and reliability is needed.

 To solve the above issue, we can create a custom `LoadBalancer` service that will accurately depict the realized load on each node using RPC.
-Now, it is possible to build the same software using a REST architecture, but the RPC/Kubernetes integration seems like it was made for each other.
+It is possible to build the same software using a REST architecture, but the RPC/Kubernetes integration seems like it was made for each other.

 # Implementation of RPC Principles